lupin408/blockchain-service-registry/README.md

 ### `GET: /fundapiuse`

 Returns the address to fund.
-Writing to the blockchain requires that the server account wallet associated with the client's client_id send the blockchain's native currency (amount depends on type and quantity of operations).
+Writing to the blockchain requires that the server account wallet associated with the API user send the blockchain's native currency (amount depends on type and quantity of operations).
 This API requests returns the address the client should fund if balance runs out.

 ### Advanced Configuration